lightning/bolts/05-onchain.md

 # On-chain HTLC Output Handling: Our Offers

-Each HTLC output can only be spent by us, as the offerer, after it's timed out, or by them, as the recipient, if they have the payment preimage.
+Each HTLC output can only be spent by us, the offerer, after it's timed out, or by them, the recipient, if they have the payment preimage.

 The HTLC output has *timed out* once the depth of the latest block is equal or greater than the HTLC `cltv_expiry`.